runtimeverification/mir-semantics-compiletest/README.md

 # Rust UI Tests

 This suite consists of single-file Rust programs taken from [the Rust compiler](https://github.com/rust-lang/rust/tree/master/tests/ui)'s test suite and their [MIR](https://github.com/rust-lang/rfcs/blob/master/text/1211-mir.md) representations generated using `rustc`.
+Expected outputs are stored in `<test-name>.run.stdout` and `<test-name>.run.stderr`.
+If these files do not exist, the output should be empty.

 ## How to use tests